deep-research/bamazon/README.md

 # bamazon

-A trading application written with Node.js and MySQL Server, which allows customers to purchase existing products.
+A trading application written with Node.js and MySQL Server.
+This program allows customers to purchase existing products from a database with command line input.

 ### Prerequisites